philipp94831/FB-fixed-navbar/README.md

 This tiny extensions freezes the left navigation pane on Facebook so that it is always visible no matter how far you scroll in your news feed.

-Run `mvn package` to create folder structure for Firefox and Chrome.
+Run `mvn clean package` to create folder structure for Firefox and Chrome.
 Bundle extension using jpm and Chrome Developer Tools.

 Chrome
 ------